cloudfoundry-attic/cf-riak-cs-release/README.md

     * `admin_username`: a CloudFoundry admin username.
 It's used by a BOSH errand to register the newly deployed broker with CloudController (see below for invocation).
     * `admin_password`: a CloudFoundry admin password.
 It's used by a BOSH errand to register the newly deployed broker with CloudController (see below for invocation).
     * `apps_domain`: the CloudFoundry App Domain.
 It's used by a BOSH errand to run acceptance tests for this release (see below for invocation).
+    * `skip_ssl_validation`: defaults to false, which requires your cf-release uses valid SSL certificates.
+To accept self-signed certs from cf-release, set to true.

 ## Register the Service Broker<a name="register_broker"></a>